amygrinn/nativescript-plugin-google-places/README.md

 * Google recommends always displaying the attributions string when using the Place data.
 * Google requires the "Powered by Google" picture next to Place data whenever the data is used outside of the map.
+	The picture is installed by the plugin if you allow it to during the setup script.

 You can use the light version:
 ```html